hres/AngularApps/README.md

 - Go to root's package.json
 - Build scripts for each application start with "build-(app)"
 - Once the application is built, the built files will be located in /dist/
-- First delete the en and fr folder that is currently in the branch so only the new files will exist and then copy the new en and fr folders to [development or production repos](https://github.com/hres/REP-Form/tree/rep_dev)
+- First delete the en and fr folder that is currently in the branch so only the new files will exist and then copy the new en and fr folders to [development or production repos] (Dev: https://github.com/hres/REP-Form/tree/rep_dev)
 - Push to GitHub and make sure to add a comment with the form name and version # (i.e. Masterfile Form - v1.0.2)
-- Dev will deploy automatically but for Production, The IT HRE team must be contacted once the code has been pushed to the production branch.
+- Dev will deploy automatically within 5 mins.
+- Production can be deployed by logging into to Jenkins account (http://jenkins.hres.ca/login?from=%2Fjob%2FData-Science%2Fjob%2Frep-deploy-prod_pilot%2F) and running the pipeline.
+If you don't have access to the Jenkins pipeline, then contact the IT HRE team for access or to run it for you.

 ## Library Structure and Usage